datavetaren/prologcoin/README.md

 ```
 ?- member(X, [1,2,3,4]) @ bar.
 ```

-Means run the goal "member(X, [1,2,3,4])" on the node 'bar'.
+Run the goal "member(X, [1,2,3,4])" on the node 'bar'.
+(Requires a connection to the node 'bar'.)

-And to quit (interactive) prologcoind the regular 'halt/0' predicate works fine:
+Use the regular 'halt/0' predicate to quit (interactive) prologcoind:

 ```
 ?- halt.
 ```

-For fun you can actually create compatible bitcoin keys with it:
+For fun you can actually create compatible bitcoin keys with prologcoind:

 ```
 ?- ec:privkey(NewKey), ec:pubkey(NewKey,PubKey), ec:address(PubKey,Addr).